By Hugo Straker and Mike Swan, GWCT Advisors

 from 1 April 2020.

-Stoats are a widespread and common predator of gamebirds and many other ground-nesting species, and are widely trapped by gamekeepers, using the system known as tunnel trapping.
+Stoats are a widespread and common predator of gamebirds and many other ground nesting species, and are widely trapped by gamekeepers for game management and wildlife conservation purposes, using the system known as tunnel trapping.
 Even where they are not a specific target, stoats may well enter traps set for other species such as rats and grey squirrels.

-1 April 2020 heralds ‘all change’ to the practice of tunnel trapping throughout the UK, and the change will likely have most impact where wild game populations are being managed, with its inevitable emphasis on stoat and weasel control.
+1 April 2020 heralded ‘all change’ to the practice of tunnel trapping throughout the UK and the change will likely have most impact where wild game populations are being managed, with its inevitable emphasis on stoat and weasel control.
 Landowners, managers and keepers must all embrace this change – like it or not.

 Regardless of trap type, each must be deployed in a way that minimises the risk to non-target species.
 Approved stoat traps must still be used in tunnels “suitable for the purpose”, and in the case of the DOC series, there are particular specifications that are part of the approval (see below).
-A range of materials can be used for this, and in the case of ‘rails’ set over ditches and watercourses, weldmesh ‘tunnels’ are still allowed to reduce flow resistance if traps and tunnels are submerged during a flood.
+A range of materials can be used for this, including weldmesh, which is often favoured for ‘rails’ set over ditches and watercourses, to reduce flow resistance if traps and tunnels are submerged during a flood.
 In this case 25mm square weldmesh should ideally be used for tunnel construction to help minimise the risk of non-targets being caught by pushing a foot through from above.
 The tunnel, whether run-through or blind-ended and baited, must also have excluders at the entrance(s) to deter non-targets.

-In the case of DOC traps, tunnel construction must adhere to manufacturer’s guidelines; choice of materials can be flexible, but positioning of traps in relation to the baffles must be according to the DOC trap instructions, as presented to the UK by the New Zealand Department of Conservation in January 2019.
-(The DOC trap instructions currently listed on the CMI Springs website are incorrect.
-For the time being please use the version available through the above link to the SASA website.)
+In the case of DOC traps, tunnel construction must adhere to manufacturer’s guidelines; choice of materials can be flexible, but positioning of traps in relation to baffles must be according to DOC trap instructions as presented to the UK by the New Zealand Department of Conservation in 2019.

-Designs for Tully tunnels are up to individual operator discretion but must minimise the risk of non-target capture; again, we recommend a 50mm aperture for excluders.
+Designs for Tully tunnels are up to individual operator discretion but must minimise the risk of non-target capture; again, we recommend an excluder no larger than 51mm where weasels and stoats are the principle target species.

 Positioning of traps in tunnels is also important and will determine the length of each tunnel.
-Traps need to be kept far enough back from the entrance to minimise the risk of non-target capture by paw, claw or beak; we recommend 130-150mm back from the entrance.
-For example, with a DOC 150 trap placed in the middle of a run-through tunnel, the total tunnel length will then be at least 470mm (18½”).
-A Tully trap housing would need to be 100mm longer.
+Traps need to be kept far enough back from the entrance to avoid the risk of non-target capture by paw, claw or beak; 150mm back from the entrance is recommended.
+With the trap placed in the middle of the tunnel, the total length should then be no less than 460mm (18”).

 Using Fenn and bodygrip traps after 1 April 2020

-The popular Fenn-type trap and the BMI bodygrip will remain legal for weasels after 1 April, but trappers must reduce excluder apertures on any boxes/rails that house these traps to minimise the risk of stoat capture.
+The popular Fenn-type trap, and the BMI bodygrip remain a legal for weasels, after 1 April, but trappers must reduce excluder apertures on any boxes/rails that remain with these traps to minimise the risk of stoat capture.
 Because of the overlap in body size between weasels and stoats, it is very unlikely that a physical excluder can be devised that will allow weasels to pass through while excluding stoats.
 We therefore urge trappers to fully embrace change and demonstrate full compliance with the law by switching to new generation stoat traps for both species.

 The old traps will also remain legal for rats and grey squirrels, but there are surely very few situations where a keeper can target these species in full confidence that there is no risk of catching a stoat.
-Trapping in the roof space of a house might be an exception, and bear in mind that stoats will enter barns and farm buildings.
+Trapping in the roof space of the keeper’s house might be an exception, but stoats will enter barns and farm buildings.
 They are also good climbers, so even grey squirrel traps in purpose-built boxes sited in trees remain a grey area, and anyone who takes a chance is surely at risk of becoming a test case.

-This change to trapping will likely mean fewer traps being deployed due to the expense of new approved stoat traps.
-Whilst the extra cost may challenge some shoot budgets, we encourage trappers to embrace these new humane traps and learn how to incorporate them into their predation control strategies.
+The change to trapping will likely mean fewer traps being deployed due to the expense of new approved stoat traps.
+Whilst the extra cost may challenge some shoot budgets, we encourage trappers to adapt to new designs and work away with these new humane traps learning how to incorporate them into their predation control strategies.
+We are encouraged that some keepers who have been using good numbers of new traps for some while are reporting considerable success at weasels, stoats and other target species.

 Our FAQ on the implementation and consequences of the Agreement on International Humane Trapping Standards (AIHTS) can be found here.